-Here begin the confessions and the judicial record of the martyrs, Saturninus the presbyter, Dativus, Felix, Ampelius, and the others written below.
+Here begin the confessions and the judicial record of the martyrs, Saturninus the presbyter, Dativus, Felix, Ampelius, and the others named below.
 They confessed the Lord under Anulinus, then proconsul of Africa, on the day before the Ides of February [12 February], on charges regarding assembly and the scriptures of the Lord; and, in diverse places and at various times, they poured out their most blessed blood.

 2. In the times of Diocletian and Maximian ‘the devil waged war against the Christians’ by ordering to burn the holy books, destroy the basilicas, and prevent the Christians from praying together.
 Some Christians betrayed the faith, but many resisted, and paid with blood for it.

 Some Christians were arrested in Abitina, while they were celebrating the sacraments on Sunday.
-They were: Saturninus, his four children: Saturninus Jr. and Felix, the lectors, Maria, the consecrated virgin, and the child Hilarianus, and the others: Dativus (a senator), Felix, another Felix, Emeritus, Ampelius, Rogatianus, Quintus, Maximus, Telica, Rogatianus, Rogatus, Januarius, Cassianus, Victorianus, Vincentius, Cecelianus, Restituta, Prima, Eva, Rogatianus, Giualius, Rogatus, Pomponia, Secunda, Januaria, Saturnina, Martinus, Clautus, Felix, the elder Margarita, Honorata, Regiola, Victorinus, Pelusius, Faustus, Datianus, Matrona, Cecilia, Victoria, Hecretina, and Januaria.
+These were: Saturninus, his four children: Saturninus Jr. and Felix, the lectors, Maria, the consecrated virgin, and the child Hilarianus, and the others: Dativus (a senator), Felix, another Felix, Emeritus, Ampelius, Rogatianus, Quintus, Maximus, Telica, Rogatianus, Rogatus, Januarius, Cassianus, Victorianus, Vincentius, Cecelianus, Restituta, Prima, Eva, Rogatianus, Giualius, Rogatus, Pomponia, Secunda, Januaria, Saturnina, Martinus, Clautus, Felix, the elder Margarita, Honorata, Regiola, Victorinus, Pelusius, Faustus, Datianus, Matrona, Cecilia, Victoria, Hecretina, and Januaria.

 Presbyter Saturninus is surrounded by his numerous children.